 As Jeff Bezos wisely said, “If you make customers unhappy in the physical world, they might each tell six friends.
 If you make customers unhappy on the internet, they can each tell 6,000.”

 By looking for ways to personalize every interaction, you will minimize the chances of going through those painful learning experiences.

 Start by listing every touchpoint a customer could or does with your organization throughout the entire party booking and delivery process.
 Then come up with ideas where it would make sense to add the right level of personalization.

 You might develop ways to make the guest of honor feel extra special, like having signage with their name on it at the front entrance or a pin.

 If you are looking for a more in-depth workshop to take your party business to the next level in 2020, request a free scholarship to the upcoming Birthday University session in Orlando.

 You may have noticed more personalized products on the rise in retail.
 Whether it is a Coke bottle with your name on it during the “Share A Coke” campaign or a Peppermint Latte from Starbucks with your name on it, personalization is a wise business practice.

 As Dale Carnegie once said, “A person’s name is to that person, the sweetest, most important sound in any language.”
 That could explain why 1 in consumers are willing to pay more to receive a personalized product or service.

 In laser tag, not knowing whom you are playing against has long been the norm.
-That is why we introduced the ability for players to take “selfies” to humanize and personalize the laser tag experience.
-During the unveiling at IAAPA this year, we were pleased to earn recognition for best new product concept.
+That is why we introduced players’ ability to take “selfies” to humanize and personalize the laser tag experience.
+During the unveiling at IAAPA this year, we were pleased to earn recognition for the best new product concept.